-Here comes the importance of taking extra care for your vehicle during the winter.
-If you’re the one who travel the saline streets, we have some great tips to help protect your vehicles from the damages of road salt.
+Here comes the importance of taking extra care of your vehicle during the winter.
+If you’re the one who travels the saline streets, we have some great tips to help protect your vehicles from the damage of road salt.

-- – The best time to prevent salt damage to your vehicle is before snow starts to fall.
+- The best time to prevent salt damage to your vehicle is before the snow starts to fall.
 A little car maintenance followed by frequent car washing will keep the rust away.

 Wash Your Car Professionally

-- – Take your vehicle to professional car wash twice in a week.
+- Take your vehicle to a professional car wash twice a week.

 At-Home Car Care Tips

-- – Softly scrub down using soap made especially for car washing.
-Use a wash mitt, never use rag.
+- Softly scrub down using soap made especially for car washing.
+Use a wash mitt, never use a rag.